lukepatterson31/htb/machines/arctic/arctic.md

 ### Privilege Escalation

-Run windows/local/ms10_092_schelevator to gain a reverse shell as NT Authority\System
+Run windows/local/ms10_092_schelevator to gain a reverse shell as NT Authority\System Also vulnerable to MS10-059 (Chimmichurri)

 **To Do**
 - add pictures of discovery
+- non-Metasploit privesc